How to Research Your Market

 1. Identify Opportunities and Threats

-To research and monitor these potential trends you can use the following resources:
+To research and monitor these potential trends, use the following resources:

-Refer to the Market Research Resource sheet for a full list of the key resources to monitor.
+Refer to the Market Research Resources Guide for a complete list of key resources to monitor.

 Stage 4: Operations and Management